Karlstein am Main

 Karlstein am Main (officially Karlstein a.
 Main) is a municipality in the Aschaffenburg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
 It is the westernmost settlement in Bavaria.
-Karlstein's Ortsteile (constituent villages) are Dettingen and Großwelzheim, the former being notable as the site of the Battle of Dettingen during the War of the Austrian Succession.
+Karlstein's Gemeindeteile are Dettingen and Großwelzheim, the former being notable as the site of the Battle of Dettingen during the War of the Austrian Succession.
 In the 20th century, the town was the site of the, now decommissioned, Großwelzheim Nuclear Power Plant.

 Geography

 Location

 Karlstein am Main lies on the River Main, and on the railway between Frankfurt am Main and Aschaffenburg, 16 km northwest of Aschaffenburg.

-Constituent communities
+Gemeindeteile

-Karlstein's Ortsteile are Dettingen and Großwelzheim.
+Karlstein's Gemeindeteile are Dettingen and Großwelzheim.

 History

 Prehistory

 The placename Dettingen suggests an Alamannic settlement (3rd to 14th century), and the placename Großwelzheim a Frankish one.

 First mentions

 Großwelzheim had its first documentary mention in a donation document from Lorsch Abbey in 772.
 Then, the village was called Walinesheim.
 The placename has the —heim ending that was typical for places founded in Frankish times.
 The name comes from a count named Walah who held sway in the Maingau.

 Dettingen had its first documentary mention in a donation document from Emperor Otto II.